saf1ya-c0d3z/Regex-tutorial/gist-template.md

 (  - this is the beginning of a capturing group which groups tokens together for extracting a substring or using a back reference

+[ - this is the beginning of a character set

+\d - matches any digit character (0-9)

+a-z -is a "range" this can be a single character between a and z

+]  - this is the end of a charcter set

 a-z -is a "range" this can be a single character between a and z
 ## Table of Contents